Jarnail Singh Bhindranwale: Negotiations

 The forged document was presented to Gandhi on 13 May 1982.
 Later that year Yuri Andropov, shortly after becoming the leader of the USSR, approved a proposal by KGB head Vladimir Kryuchkov to fabricate further Pakistani intelligence documents detailing ISI plans to foment religious disturbances in Punjab and promote the creation of Khalistan as an independent Sikh state, to be passed to the Indian ambassador in Pakistan.
 The KGB appeared by now "supremely confident that it could continue to deceive her indefinitely with fabricated reports of CIA and Pakistani conspiracies against her," and would go on to successfully persuade Rajiv Gandhi, presumed to be Indira Gandhi's successor by 1983, of CIA subversion in Punjab, as the Dharam Yudh Morcha continued, and the USSR, like the CPI, "quickly expressed full understanding of the steps taken by the Indian government to curb terrorism" when she ordered Operation Blue Star, and "once again, Mrs. Gandhi took seriously Soviet claims of secret CIA support for the Sikhs."

+Swamy had also published an article on 13 May 1984 stating that any attack on the Akal Takht would be "folly," writing, "If the firing is heavy, and the temple or the Akal Takht – which houses Guru Gobind Singh's swords – are damaged, India, as a concept will be destroyed.
+The wound inflicted on the Sikh heart and mind will be permanent and there will be no end to the bloodshed, thereafter," also questioning why the various paramilitary and intelligence organizations surrounding the temple complex were not arresting any supposed figures of interest reportedly coming in and out freely.
+In another article soon after the attack, he stated that the government had been conducting a disinformation campaign to legitimize it, the goal of which was to "make out that the Golden Temple was the haven of criminals, a store of armory and a citadel of the nation's dismemberment conspiracy."

 On the KGB role in facilitating the operation, Swamy would state in 1992, "The 1984 Operation Blue Star became necessary because of the vast disinformation against Sant Bhindranwale by the KGB, and repeated inside Parliament by the Congress Party of India."
 Calling Bhindranwale a friend, and referring to his frequent press conferences and open meetings with dignitaries, he has controversially always refused to term him a terrorist, saying that "only declassification of files can uncover the truth."